shashikalia/SpringBoot/README.md

 Started Configuration of Angular JS to develop simple frontend for the application.

-Added Spring security credentials (user/user).
-To be Added => Per user login using H2 database.
+Added Spring security credentials.
+Per user login using H2 database (Credentials can be found in import.sql per user ## Passwords are not hashed)

 Only static content added with angular JS and can be accessible with http://localhost:9000/